GET TO KNOW US

 Statement Regarding Port Royal Crossing Issues

-Downtown Beaufort Connection
+Downtown Beaufort Connection Update

 Phase 1 of this project has been fully funded for several years but has stalled due to SCDOT and private land issues.
 Beaufort County has indicated they will begin soon on this path that will go along Depot Road between the popular Depot Trailhead and Ribaut Road.
 Phase 2 of connecting into downtown Beaufort will be led by the City of Beaufort.
 We hope you will help us advocate for this essential connection into the heart of community.